-Thankfully, once you do know how to prepare it, polenta can be really flavourful and versatile.
-It’s also really easy to make, and makes a lovely gluten-free accompaniment to wide variety of dishes.
+Polenta can be really flavourful and versatile when you know how to prepare it.
+It is really easy to make, and makes a lovely gluten-free accompaniment to wide variety of dishes.

 Fried polenta adds a good crunch to your meal, but if you really want to make it shine, creamy polenta is the way to go.
 And while a lot of people probably prepare it with dried cornmeal, it may not always be available at the store.

 Thankfully, it turns out that tubed polenta can also be turned into a creamy, cheesy side dish to accompany your dinner!

 This may be different elsewhere, but I’ve found that in my part of Canada, tubed polenta is often easier to find than dry cornmeal.
 It’s available in pretty much every grocery store, and they even sell one-kilo logs of it at Walmart.

 If you live in the United States, you can try Walmart too, or you can get it from Trader Joe’s.
 Both usually carry 18-ounce tubes of pre-cooked polenta, which would work perfectly for the purposes of this recipe.

 How to Make Creamy Polenta from a Tube

 Here’s what you’ll need to turn a log of polenta into a delicious side dish of creamy parmesan polenta: